exasol/ai-lab/doc/user_guide/docker/prerequisites.md

   * Run a Docker daemon accessible from the Docker client
   * Have sufficient disk space to host the Docker image (size 1-2 GB) and run the Docker container
   * Have a free IP port to enable accessing the Jupyter server inside the Docker container
-    * When using Docker Desktop then docker will forward the port to its internal VM _and_ to your client machine as well.
+    * When using Docker Desktop, it will forward the port to its internal VM _and_ to your client machine as well.
 In this case the IP port must be free on both systems, see also https://docs.docker.com/desktop/networking/.

 ![Image](docker.png)